sarL3y/moveout-capstone/README.md

 [![Build Status](https://travis-ci.org/sarL3y/moveout-capstone.svg?branch=master)](https://travis-ci.org/sarL3y/moveout-capstone)

 This app is a service site for clients to submit request forms to the company.
-Hidden from the client, the company can view all request details with the option to delete them.
+Hidden from the client behind an authorization wall, the company can view all request details with the option to delete them.

 ### Demo